PrzemyslawKonefal/Content-Management-Website/README.md

 ##To Do
-2. Create 'profile' subpage.
-3. Allow users to comment other user's profiles.
+1. Allow users to comment other user's profiles.
-4. Create 'activity throughout the time' on 'profile' as it is on github.
+2. Create 'activity throughout the time' on 'profile' as it is on github.

 ##Done
 1. Signing in system